NipunaGamage888/nipuna-gamage-capstone/readme.md

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

-Would be nics to have a method to get street parkings to the website so people can book street parking spots as well Monthly or yearly pass for daily users
+Would be nice to have a method to get street parkings to the website so people can book street parking spots as well Monthly or yearly pass for daily users
 User Rating system for each parking lot
 A system to identify the traffic around the parking lot Create a mobile application
+A image processing system so that it will reduce attendee work Payment Methods